Cristóbal del Solar

 Cristóbal Ignacio del Solar Leefhelm (born 11 October 1993) is a Chilean professional golfer.

+Amateur career

 Del Solar played college golf at Florida State University, where he won one event, and was named to the All-ACC Team following his junior season.

+Professional career

-Del Solar began his professional career on the PGA Tour Canada in 2017, where he played six events.
+Del Solar began his professional career on PGA Tour Canada in 2017, where he played six events.
 In 2018, he was the medalist at the PGA Tour Latinoamérica qualifying tournament in Argentina.
 His first professional win came in the 2018 Center Open, which he won by five strokes.
-Returning to the PGA Tour Latinoamérica in 2019, Del Solar won the Puerto Plata Open for his second career win as a professional.
+Returning to PGA Tour Latinoamérica in 2019, Del Solar won the Puerto Plata Open for his second career win as a professional.

+In February 2024, del Solar shot a round of 57 at the Astara Golf Championship in Colombia on the Korn Ferry Tour.
+It was the lowest round ever in a PGA Tour sanctioned event.
+He garnered the nickname "Mr. 57".